ovrheat/raspberry_rtl_wh1080/README.md

 Trying to recalibrate frequency on RFM01 was an option, but as soon as summer approaching, the same problem obviously rised again with the same result: no data, need to recalibrate back again...

 Furthermore the C code solution used to read data from the RFM01 module was built to write the received data into a file, and that was happening every 48 seconds (the WH1080 sends its data every 48 seconds).
-The file is then ready to be read by your Python (or so) script to get the data contained within.
+The file was then ready to be read by my Python datalogger script to get the data contained within.
-This means that in a year that file will be overwritten over 500,000 times!
-It's just too much for the poor SDcard which is the 'hard disk' of the Rasp (as you know there is a finite number of times for write-cycles in such a media).
+This means that in a year that file is overwritten more than 500,000 times!
+It's way too much for the poor SDcard which is the 'hard disk' of the Rasp (as you know there is a finite number of times for write-cycles in such a media).
 Hacking the C code has been necessary so the program was passing its values 'on-the-fly' to a Python script instead of writing data to a file.
 But this approach, summed up to the frequency problems, somehow introduced new instability behaviours...

 There was a need for another way to receive data by using a different approach: [rtl-sdr] (http://sdr.osmocom.org/trac/wiki/rtl-sdr).